hubbard's sunshine II - feed sack pants

 Hubbard Milling, founded in 1921 in Mankato, Minnesota, produced its iconic “Sunshine” livestock feeds in bold printed cotton sacks during the 1930s–50s — sacks farm families often reused for clothing and quilts.
 The company still operates today as Hubbard Feeds, supplying nutrition products for modern livestock and poultry.

-the ultimate wide-leg statement piece — made entirely from two original 1940s cotton feed sacks. each pair carries its own history, with weathered graphics and authentic imperfections that prove its age. featuring a comfy elastic waist for a flexible fit and an easy drape. each pair comes with a matching scrunchie as every as no scrap goes to waste !
+featuring a comfy elastic waist for a flexible fit and an easy drape. each pair comes with a matching scrunchie as every as no scrap goes to waste !

 +size: medium-large / waist: 30-38” / length: 34”